utauyo/madas-zsh-theme/README.md

 # madas-zsh-theme
-The zsh theme i use
+The zsh theme i use (Currently WIP)